Sample plan

 Westminster

 Coronation church since 1066.
 Every English monarch except Edward V and VIII has been crowned here; Newton, Darwin, and Hawking are buried in the Scientists' Corner.
-The Lady Chapel's fan-vaulted ceiling is the reason to book audio guide + allow 2 hours.
+The Lady Chapel's fan-vaulted ceiling is the reason to book audio guide + allow 2 hours — completed in 1503, an unrepeatable medieval architectural marvel in stone.
+In 'Poets' Corner' you can see statues and memorials for Shakespeare, Dickens, the Brontë sisters — pilgrimage for literature fans.

 Tip: Book online 2-3 days ahead; Saturdays sell out 1 week in advance.